mutasim77/knowledge-sharing/AWS Cloud Computing/README.md

 - For instance, if you're running a mission-critical application that requires high availability and scalability, you can use Aurora to achieve performance levels comparable to commercial databases like Oracle or SQL Server at a lower cost.

 > Amazon's database services provide flexible and scalable solutions for various types of applications and workloads, enabling you to focus on building and scaling your applications without worrying about database management tasks.
 Whether you need a traditional relational database, a NoSQL database, or a data warehousing solution, Amazon has a service to meet your needs.

+## Auto Scaling and Monitoring 🍟
+It's crucial to ensure that your applications are not only available but also responsive to changing demands.
+That's where Auto Scaling and Monitoring come into play.

+**Auto Scaling 🎚️** allows you to automatically adjust the number of resources, such as compute instances, based on the workload.
+This means you can seamlessly handle fluctuations in traffic without manual intervention, ensuring your applications remain responsive and cost-efficient.

+**Monitoring 📺** is the process of keeping an eye on the health, performance, and security of your AWS resources and applications.
+By collecting and analyzing data from various sources, you can gain valuable insights into how your systems are performing and detect any issues before they impact your users.

+### Elastic Load Balancing 🧬
+- Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets, such as EC2 instances, containers, and IP addresses, to ensure optimal resource utilization and high availability.
+- Think of it as a traffic cop for your applications.
+It monitors the health of your instances and redirects traffic away from unhealthy instances, ensuring that your application remains available and responsive.
+- For example, if you have a web application hosted on multiple EC2 instances, ELB can evenly distribute incoming web requests to these instances, preventing any single instance from becoming overwhelmed with traffic.

+### Amazon CloudWatch ⏰
+- CloudWatch is a monitoring and observability service that provides real-time insights into the performance and health of your AWS resources and applications.
+- It collects and tracks metrics, monitors logs and events, and sets alarms to notify you of any changes or issues in your environment.
+- Imagine CloudWatch as a dashboard for your AWS services.
+It gives you visibility into how your resources are performing, allowing you to troubleshoot problems, optimize resource usage, and ensure the reliability of your applications.

+### Amazon EC2 Auto Scaling 🍗
+- EC2 Auto Scaling automatically adjusts the number of EC2 instances in your fleet based on demand, ensuring that you have the right amount of capacity to handle your workload at all times.
+- It allows you to define scaling policies based on metrics like CPU utilization or request count, so your application can scale in or out dynamically in response to changes in traffic.
+- Picture it as an elastic rubber band for your EC2 instances.
+When traffic increases, EC2 Auto Scaling adds more instances to handle the load, and when traffic decreases, it removes excess instances to save costs.

+> Elastic Load Balancing, Amazon CloudWatch, and Amazon EC2 Auto Scaling work together to ensure that your applications are highly available, scalable, and performant in the AWS cloud.
+ELB distributes incoming traffic, CloudWatch monitors your resources and applications, and EC2 Auto Scaling automatically adjusts your capacity to match demand, providing a seamless and efficient experience for your users.